Charles Hoffman

 About Us

-There are more than a few good property attorneys in Michigan and I consider myself fortunate to be included in that group as it has been my life’s work.
-Additionally and more specifically, I am a legal subdivision boundary attorney.
-A boundary attorney has specialized knowledge in the public land (federal) surveys that make up every bit of property in this state.
-It’s not exactly a brotherhood as I know of no such practioners other than myself and those who associate with me.
+There are more than a few good property attorneys in Michigan and I very much consider myself fortunate to be included in that group as it is my primary area of practice.
+However, being a boundary attorney means I have very specialized knowledge of the public land (federal) surveys that make up every bit of property in this state.
+This specialty is not exactly a brotherhood as I know of no such practioners other than myself and those who associate with me.
 We know it; and we know it well.
-It has taken years to develop a comprehensive understanding of the subject matter.
-It’s something I remember touching upon in property class for a session or two in law school; that’s it.
-I realize now the subject matter should have been covered over two semesters, at least.
+It has taken years to develop a comprehensive understanding of the subject matter as it has been horribly misunderstood and applied by the State of Michigan.
+It’s something I remember touching upon it in property class for a session or two in law school; that’s it.
+I realize now that the subject matter should have been covered much more extensively.
 It is the legal bases of our entire lands and waters in Michigan.